NIkitaShykin/filesService/README.md

 # Files Service

 Project was created as a solution for a task for a job.
-It has code which contains ways to implement authorization using OAUTH 2.0.
-And REST API to interact with files
+It has code which contains ways to implement authorization and REST API to interact with files

 ## Setting up project